UFC 193: Rousey vs. Holm fight

 Ronda Rousey began the Women's Bantamweight bout aggressively.
 Holly Holm, with her boxing ability, and from her southpaw stance, tagged Rousey repeatedly with her left hand while controlling the distance.
 Rousey attempted several clinches through the round, including an attempted armbar, but none had a decisive outcome.
 By the end of the first round, Rousey was bloodied and breathing heavily, with commentators describing the round as the first she had ever lost in her MMA career.

 Round two followed a similar pattern to the first, with Rousey trying to close the distance but being unable to, frustrated by Holm's stick and move strategy.
 Rousey stumbled forward after taking a straight left to her chin, and while rising, Holm connected with a kick to the side of Rousey's neck, knocking her out.
 Holm pounced on the fallen Rousey, causing referee Herb Dean to end the bout.

-MMA website Sherdog called the fight their Upset of the Year for 2015.
+MMA website Sherdog called the fight its Upset of the Year for 2015.